henriquemarlon/henriquemarlon/README.md

 ### Hello 👋

 - I am a developer proficient in Go, Solidity, and Python, with experience in distributed systems.
-- My main focus now is on blockchain, cryptography, and optimization.
+- My main focus now is on blockchain, cryptography, and hardware acceleration.